keith-dev/openbsd/src/distrib/powerpc/ramdisk/install.md

 	local rval

 	echo
-	echo "Power.4e systems need a MBR and MSDOS partition on the boot disk." echo "This is necessary because the OpenFirmware doesn't know about" echo "OpenBSD, or how to boot the system from a BSD partition." echo
+	echo "Power.4e systems need an MBR and MSDOS partition on the boot disk." echo "This is necessary because the OpenFirmware doesn't know about" echo "OpenBSD, or how to boot the system from a BSD partition." echo
 	echo "Install will put a boot program with the name 'ofwboot' " echo "that you will configure OpenFirmware to use when booting OpenBSD." echo
-	echo -n "Have you initialized a MSDOS partition using OpenFirmware? [n]" getresp "n"
+	echo -n "Have you initialized an MSDOS partition using OpenFirmware? [n]" getresp "n"
 	case "$resp" in
 	n*|N*)